ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding

 \subsubsection{The global method and local method from robust SD module}

 Figure \ref{fig:ViF-SD2E_gl} shows the processing steps of the global and local methods.
 The functions of the global and local methods are obtained by the infinite expansion of the global unit and local unit, respectively.
-It can be seen from the figure that after each processing unit, the space where the predicted/corrected values are located is divided into two parts, left and right in the X-axis or up and down in the Y-axis.
+It can be seen from the figure that after each processing unit, the space where the predicted/corrected values are located is divided into two parts, left and right in the $x$-axis or up and down in the $y$-axis.
 When $N=0$, ViF-SD2E is an unsupervised model without interaction.
-Then as the $N$ increases, the corrected values will gradually approach the subspace where the actual labels are located on the X-axis or the Y-axis.
-In the global, neural signals are not re-participated for movement prediction in the SD module.
-In the local, neural signals complete their self-organization via 0/1 signals for movement prediction of the next subspace.
+As $N$ increases, the corrected values will gradually approach the subspace where the actual labels are located on the $x$-axis or the $y$-axis.
+In the global method, neural signals are not reused for movement prediction in the SD module.
+In the local method, neural signals complete their self-organization via 0/1 signals for movement prediction of the next subspace.
 Our goal is to keep the corrected values and the actual labels in one subspace from $N=1$ to $N=+\infty$.
-So, the main difference between them is whether neural signals are pre-participated or not in each subspace.
+So, the main difference between the local method and the global method is whether the neural signals are reused or not in each subspace.
 Finally, the output corrections in each subspace are restored to the original space.